Sony raises profit forecast on stronger games performance

 Once best known for consumer electronics such as the Walkman, Sony's business spans games, movies, music and image sensors.

-Operating profit in the third quarter was 469.3 billion yen, up 1 per cent on the same period a year earlier and beating analysts' estimates of 404 billion, helped by growth in games and music.
+Operating profit in the third quarter was 469.3 billion yen, up 1 per cent on a year earlier and beating analysts' estimates, helped by growth in games and music.

-President Hiroki Totoki is strengthening his grip over the tech and entertainment conglomerate, taking the CEO role from April 1.
+President Hiroki Totoki is strengthening his grip over the Japanese technology and entertainment conglomerate, taking the CEO role from April 1.

+Totoki has been finance chief and took executive roles at the games unit while moving to improve margins.

-Quarterly profit at Sony's games unit grew 37 per cent, driven by higher sales and reduced losses from hardware.
+Quarterly profit at the games business grew 37 per cent, driven by higher sales and reduced losses from hardware.

 Sony sold 9.5 million PlayStation 5 units during the quarter, compared to 8.2 million units a year earlier.

-The music unit's profitability was also boosted by higher revenues from streaming services.
+Sony's music unit's profitability was also boosted by higher revenue from streaming services.

+The conglomerate agreed to a capital tie-up with media powerhouse Kadokawa last year as it looks to expand in entertainment.

+Sony said it would buy back up to 30 million shares for some 50 billion yen.

 ($1 = 153.9700 yen)